mdai/ml-lessons/README.md

 # Introductory lessons to Deep Learning for medical imaging by [MD.ai](https://www.md.ai)

-The following are several Jupyter notebooks covering the basics of parsing annotation data (using our annotator or Kaggle competition data formats), and training different deep learning models for classification, semantic and instance segmentation and object detection problems in the medical imaging domain.
+The following are several Jupyter notebooks covering the basics of downloading and parsing annotation data, and training and evaluating different deep learning models for classification, semantic and instance segmentation and object detection problems in the medical imaging domain.
 The notebooks can be run on Google's colab with GPU (see instruction below).

 - Lesson 1.
 Classification of chest vs. adominal X-rays using TensorFlow/Keras [Github](https://github.com/mdai/ml-lessons/blob/master/lesson1-xray-images-classification.ipynb) [Annotator](https://public.md.ai/annotator/project/PVq9raBJ)
 - Lesson 2.
 Lung X-Rays Semantic Segmentation using UNets.
 [Github](https://github.com/mdai/ml-lessons/blob/master/lesson2-lung-xrays-segmentation.ipynb)